-In view of the pandemic, the campus-wide real-time e-learning platform has been implemented since Semester B 2019/20.
-The real-time online learning have enabled student learning throughout the year and have made it effective.
+In view of the pandemic, the campus-wide real-time e-learning platform has been implemented.
+The real-time online learning has enabled student learning throughout the year and have made it effective.

 5. Assessment

 The assessment pattern for most courses is in the form of an assignment, in-class participation and final examination.
 Since all JD courses are offered at a postgraduate level and students are expected to achieve a suitable standard of competency, students are required to achieve a minimum of 40 per cent marks in each of the assessment components.
 Students are provided written feedback on their assignment before the final examination.